nodejs/undici/README.md

 ### `new undici.Client(url, opts)`

 A basic HTTP/1.1 client, mapped on top a single TCP/TLS connection.
-Keepalive is enabled by default, and it cannot be turned off.

 `url` can be a string or a [`URL`](https://nodejs.org/api/url.html#url_class_url) object.
 It should only include the protocol, hostname, and the port.